cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ## Detailed Design

+This sections describes the architectural changes needed to implement lanes in the mempool.
+This is a summary of the key design decisions:
+- [[1](#lanes-definition-and-initialization)] The list of lanes and their corresponding priorities will be hardcoded in the application logic.
+- [[2](#internal-data-structures)] There will be one CList per lane.
+- [[3](#configuration)] All lanes will share the same mempool configuration.
+- [[4](#adding-transactions-to-the-mempool)] On a CheckTx request, the application will optionally return a lane for the transaction.
+- [[5](#reaping-transactions-for-creating-blocks)] Transactions will be reaped from higher-priority lanes first, in FIFO order.
+- [[6](#transaction-dissemination)] We will continue to use the current P2P channel for disseminating transactions, and then will implement the logic for selecting the order in which to send transactions in the mempool.

 ### Lanes definition and initialization

 The list of lanes and their corresponding priorities will be hardcoded in the application logic.
-A priority is a value of type `uint32`.
-The application also needs to define which of the existing lanes is the default lane.
+A priority is a value of type `uint32`, with 0 being a reserved value (see below).
+The application also needs to define which of the lanes it defines is the default lane.

-To obtain the lane information from the application, we need to extend the ABCI `Info` response to include these values.
-If the application wants to implement lanes, it will need to fill in the following extra fields in the response:
+To obtain the lane information from the application, we need to extend the ABCI `Info` response to include the following fields.
+These fields need to be filled by the application only in case it wants to implement lanes.
 ```protobuf
 message InfoResponse {
   ...